oracle-livelabs/pts/ac-with-ucp/lab3-config/lab3-config.md

 	"(CONNECT_DATA=(SERVICE_NAME="+strService+")))";
 </code>

-* the classical code to size the Pool
+* usual instructions to configure the number of connections in the pool

 <code>
 pds.setInitialPoolSize(1);